Fighting back against efforts to ban gender-affirming medical care for minors

 This lawsuit was filed in Travis County District Court and is seeking to block S.B.
 14. The Plaintiffs held a temporary injunction hearing in Austin on Aug.
 15-16, 2023; and, based on two days of evidence and testimony, the district court entered an order blocking S.B.
 14 on Aug.
 25. The Texas Attorney General appealed that decision and Plaintiffs sought emergency relief from the Texas Supreme Court to reinstate the district court’s ruling and to stop S.B.
 14 from going into effect.

 On Aug.
-31, the Texas Supreme Court denied Plaintiffs’ request for emergency relief, which allowed S.B.
+31, 2023 the Texas Supreme Court denied Plaintiffs’ request for emergency relief, which allowed S.B.
 14 to take effect on Sept.
-1. But the lawsuit continues and the Plaintiffs are urging the Texas Supreme Court to stop this unconstitutional law from continuing to harm transgender youth, their families and healthcare providers.
+1. But the lawsuit continues and the Plaintiffs are urging the Texas Supreme Court to uphold the district court’s injunction to stop this unconstitutional law from continuing to harm transgender youth, their families and healthcare providers while the case proceeds.

 Earlier in 2023, the Texas Attorney General announced investigations into two hospitals that have provided care to transgender youth: Dell Children’s Medical Center and Texas Children’s Hospital.
 If you or someone you know has been a patient at these hospitals, you can help protect your private information by following these instructions and sending this letter to your medical provider.
 You may also contact the Lambda Legal Help Desk for more information.